 Please include all individuals in your booking headcount including all children over the age of 1 year old.

-CAMPFIRE NOTE: When wood-burning fires are safe (spring & late fall) fire pits with a grill & mesh cover are provided at every site.
+CAMPFIRE NOTICE: When wood-burning fires are safe (spring & late fall) fire pits with a grill & mesh cover are provided at every site.
 All fires must be contained in the fire pit.
 Open (or uncovered) campfires (on the ground) are prohibited.
 CAMPFIRES ARE ONLY ALLOWED IN THE COVERED FIRE PITS.
 Please keep the fire pit covered when in use and always fully extinguish your fire when you leave the campsite.
 You may collect dead wood to burn from the property, but please bring a handsaw to cut up pieces so they will fit into the fire pit.

-AFTER JUNE 7th, propane fire pits will be provided at each site but propane will NOT be included.
+From the weekend after Memorial Day until November 1st (or whenever we have our first big rainfall), propane fire pits will be provided at each site but propane will NOT be included.
 You are welcome to bring your own or rent a tank from us.

 Please see our 'EXTRAS' to make sure you purchase propane so you have fuel for the fire pit, or you can bring your own standard propane tank.
 (Propane fire pits are NOT FOR COOKING.
 A $50 cleaning fee will be charged if used for any kind of cooking purposes.)